AlexandraH-code/ms4-bookishnook/README.md

 - [Site24x7's JavaScript validator](https://www.site24x7.com/tools/javascript-validator.html) - Used to validate the JavaScript code.
 - [JShint](https://jshint.com/) - Used to validate the JavaScript Code.
 - [Fontawesome](https://fontawesome.com/) - For all the icons)
-- [ColorMagic Contrast Checker](https://colormagic.app/contrast-checker) - Was used to check the constrast of the colors that I have chosen
 - [Google Fonts](https://fonts.google.com/) - Was used to download the fonts that I have chosen to use (Playfair Display and Lato)
 - [Google Transate](https://translate.google.com/) - Was used to translate text for accuracy.
 - [diagrams](https://app.diagrams.net/) - Was used to create the Entity Relationship Diagram